Supreme Court of Israel: Architecture

 It makes rich and wide-ranging references to the whole lexicon of Eretz-Israel building over the centuries, starting with Herodian structures, through the Hellenistic tomb of Absalom, the Crusaders, Greek Orthodox monasteries, and up to the British Mandate period.
 This outpouring is organized in a complex, almost baroque structure, built out of contrasts light-shade, narrow-wide, open-closed, stone-plaster, straight-round, and a profusion of existential experiences.

 Paul Goldberger of The New York Times calls it "Israel's finest public building," achieving "a remarkable and exhilarating balance between the concerns of daily life and the symbolism of the ages."
 He notes the complexity of the design with its interrelated geometric patterns:

 There is no clear front door and no simple pattern to the organization.
 The building cannot be described solely as long, or solely as rounded or as being arranged around a series of courtyards, though from certain angles, like the elephant described by the blind man, it could be thought to be any one of these.
 The structure, in fact, consists of three main sections: a square library wing within which is set a round courtyard containing a copper-clad pyramid, a rectangular administrative wing containing judges' chambers arrayed around a cloistered courtyard and a wing containing five courtrooms, all of which extend like fingers from a great main hall.

 The building is a blend of enclosed and open spaces; old and new; lines and circles.
 Approaching the Supreme Court library, one enters the pyramid area, a large space that serves as a turning point before the entrance to the courtrooms.
 This serene space acts as the inner "gatehouse" of the Supreme Court building.
 The Pyramid was inspired by the Tomb of Zechariah and Tomb of Absalom in the Kidron Valley in Jerusalem.
 Natural light enters round windows at the apex of the pyramid, forming circles of sunlight on the inside walls and on the floor.

-Guided tours of the building are offered most Sundays through Thursdays at 11 am (in Hebrew) and 12 noon (in English).
-The address is Kiryat Ben-Gurion, 1 Shaare Mishpat St, Jerusalem 9195001.